dmp1ce/BTC-Privacy-Suite/README.md

     "oneserver": true,
 ```

 For reference, the `:s` in `electrums3lojbuj.onion:50002:s` specifies a secure (TLS) connection.
 A `:t` would specify an unsecure (TCP) connect.
 Both are supported. `50001` uses unsecure connections and `50002` uses secure connections.
 Both are ultimately secure if using and onion address, because Tor is encrypted from client to hidden service.
 The secure (TLS) endpoing is important if connecting an Electrum Android client and maybe some other clients.
-To get the `.onion` to connect to, run the `.onion.bash` script.
+To get the `.onion` to connect to, run the `scripts/onions.bash` script.

 ## Join Market